-As of June 30, 2019, the actuarial valuation (the "2019 CalSTRS Actuarial Valuation") for the entire CalSTRS defined benefit program showed an estimated unfunded actuarial liability of \$105.7 billion, a decrease of approximately \$1.5 billion from the June 30, 2018 valuation.
-The funded ratios of the actuarial value of valuation assets over the actuarial accrued liabilities as of June 30, 2019 and June 30, 2018, based on the actuarial assumptions, were approximately 66.0% and 64.0%, respectively.
-According to the 2019 CalSTRS Actuarial Valuation, the funded ratio increased by 2.0% during the past year and has decreased by approximately 12% over the past 10 years.
-As described in the 2019 CalSTRS Actuarial Valuation, the additional State contribution and the return on the actuarial value of assets (7.7%) that exceeded the assumed return (7%) were the primary causes of the increase in the funded ratio from the prior year valuation.
+As of June 30, 2020, the actuarial valuation (the "2020 CalSTRS Actuarial Valuation") for the entire CalSTRS defined benefit program showed an estimated unfunded actuarial liability of \$105.9 billion, an increase of approximately \$200 million from the June 30, 2019 valuation.
+However, such increase in the unfunded actuarial liability was actually less than the increase expected in the June 30, 2019 valuation, which projected an unfunded actuarial liability of \$106.8 billion as of June 30, 2020.
+The actual unfunded actuarial liability as of June 30, 2020 represents a net actuarial gain of approximately \$900 million.
+Such net actuarial gain is due primarily to member salary increases being less than assumed and market value returns (estimated at 4.1%) being less than assumed (7.0%).
+The funded ratios of the actuarial value of valuation assets over the actuarial accrued liabilities as of June 30, 2020 and June 30, 2019, based on the actuarial assumptions, were approximately 67.1% and 66.0%, respectively.
+According to the 2020 CalSTRS Actuarial Valuation, the funded ratio increased by 1.1% during the past year and has decreased by approximately 4% over the past 10 years.
+As described in the 2020 CalSTRS Actuarial Valuation, the primary causes for the increase in the funded ratio are member salary increases being less than assumed, additional State contributions made in the prior fiscal year, and contributions to pay down the unfunded actuarial liability under the State Teachers' Retirement Board's valuation policy.

 Future estimates of the actuarial unfunded liability may change due to market performance, legislative actions and other experience that may differ from the actuarial assumptions used for the CalSTRS valuation.
-The following are certain of the actuarial assumptions set forth in the 2019 CalSTRS Actuarial Valuation: measurement of accruing costs by the "Entry Age Normal Actuarial Cost Method," an assumed 7.00% investment rate of return for measurements subsequent to June 30, 2016, 3.00% interest on member accounts, 3.50% projected wage growth, and 2.75% projected inflation and demographic assumptions relating to mortality rates, length of service, rates of disability, rates of withdrawal, probability of refund, and merit salary increases.
-The 2019 CalSTRS Actuarial Valuation also assumes that all members hired on or after January 1, 2013 are subject to the provisions of PEPRA (as defined herein).
-See "-Governor's Pension Reform" below for a discussion of the pension reform measure signed by the Governor in August 2012 expected to help reduce future pension obligations of public employers with respect to employees hired on or after January 1, 2013.
+The following are certain of the actuarial assumptions set forth in the 2020 CalSTRS Actuarial Valuation: measurement of accruing costs by the "Entry Age Normal Actuarial Cost Method," an assumed 7.00% investment rate of return for measurements subsequent to June 30, 2016, 3.00% interest on member accounts, 3.50% projected wage growth, and 2.75% projected inflation and demographic assumptions relating to mortality rates, length of service, rates of disability, rates of withdrawal, probability of refund, and merit salary increases.
+The 2020 CalSTRS Actuarial Valuation also assumes that all members hired on or after January 1, 2013 are subject to the provisions of PEPRA (as defined herein).
+See "- Governor's Pension Reform" below for a discussion of the pension reform measure signed by the Governor in August 2012 expected to help reduce future pension obligations of public employers with respect to employees hired on or after January 1, 2013.